In kintsugi, the bowl’s brokenness becomes its beauty.

 However, Jehovah Rapha is the God Who Heals, the God of redemption and restoration, a God who does not hide our brokenness.
 No, He pulls us close, teaching us that instead of hiding our scars, we can celebrate them.

-Much like the kintsugi art of repairing broken pottery with lacquer and gold, God draws attention to our places of healing.
-He restores us through the crimson blood of Jesus.
+Much like the kintsugi art of repairing broken pottery with lacquer and gold, God draws attention to our places of healing and restores us through Jesus’s crimson blood.

 From our fractured places comes an invitation to offer empathy and compassion.
 In our woundedness, we learn to speak of hope.
 God fills our cracks, gaps, and missing pieces with His glory.
 His light shines into the darkness, restoring us with new beauty and new worth.
 Jesus runs toward us with open arms, singing over us, celebrating us, cherishing us, and delighting in us.